Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Prerequisite

-where to make the notation concise, we omit $\mD$ and $\bm \theta'$ in conditions of variational distributions and $\bm \theta$ in conditions of priors and likelihoods.
-The first term on r.h.s. is simplified due to conditional independence between $\mD$ and $\bu$, while the second term due to the exact conditional $p(f|\bm u, \bm \theta')$.
-Notably, the second term is the KL divergence between two multivariate Gaussians, so is available in closed form.
-The first term can be easily handled for a squared link function mapping $f$ to the Poisson intensity function $\lambda(\bm x) = f^2(\bm x)$ and it turns out to be the expectation w.r.t. $q(f |\mD, \bm \theta')$ of the log-likelihood $\log p(\mD | f) = \sum_{n=1}^{N}\log f^2(\bm x_n) - \int_{\mT} f^2(\bm x) \intd \bm x$.
-The expectation of the integral part is relatively straight-forward to compute and the expectation of the other (data-dependent) part is available in almost closed-form with a hyper-geometric function making things a little tricky to implement.
+Note that the second term is the KL divergence between two multivariate Gaussian distributions, so is available in closed form.
+The first term turns out to be the expectation w.r.t. $q(f)$ of the log-likelihood $\log p(\mD | f) = \sum_{i=1}^{N}\log f^2(\bm x_i) - \int_{\mT} f^2$.
+The expectation of the integral part is relatively straight-forward to compute and the expectation of the other (data-dependent) part is available in almost closed-form with a hyper-geometric function.